We have got awesome Teacher's Manuals for you to make your Chinese language class a success.

 Chinese is the main language of instruction.
 Students also give mini-lectures of various kinds.

 Students' active participation is essential.
 There is a deliberate "lack" of information in the textbooks, which students must fill in.
 Students search for information and present their findings, thoughts and theories.
 Group discussions are throughout the classes.
-Peer support is indispensible both inside and outside of classrooms.
+Peer support is indispensable both inside and outside of classrooms.

 More detailed specifics of each unit's topics and learning objectives can be found in Teacher's Manuals, where a number of word games are suggested.
 Word games give targeted exercises on each unit's new vocabulary, help students remember and put the new words into appropriate usage, and can be utilized to bring the classes to life and increase students' interest.